 The prevailing narrative of artificial intelligence rests on a fundamental assumption inherited from Descartes: that intelligence is essentially computational.
 Descartes’ famous declaration, “I think, therefore I am,” positioned abstract reasoning as the defining characteristic of human existence.
 This Cartesian model frames the mind as a thinking mechanism separate from both body and world—a disembodied processor of information.
 The modern project of artificial intelligence follows directly from this conception: if human intelligence is fundamentally computational, then creating artificial intelligence simply requires building sufficiently sophisticated computational systems.

 But what if this foundational assumption is wrong?
 What if human intelligence isn’t primarily computational at all, but emerges from our embodied, situated existence in the world?
-This is precisely the argument advanced by Heidegger and other Continental philosophers, and it has profound implications for how we understand both human and artificial intelligence.
+This is precisely the argument advanced by Heidegger and other Continental philosophers, and it is critical to our understanding of both human and artificial intelligence.

 Being-in-the-World: Heidegger’s Fundamental Insight